SanjayKhatiChhetri/angularTodoApp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you find any bugs or have suggestions for improvements, please [open a issue](https://github.com/SanjayKhatiChhetri/angularTodoApp/issues) or submit a [Pull Request](https://github.com/SanjayKhatiChhetri/angularTodoApp/pulls).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SanjayKhatiChhetri/angularTodoApp/blob/main/LICENSE) file for details.
+Contact If you have any questions or inquiries, please contact Sanjay Khati Chhetri, social can be found at [Github Profile](https://github.com/SanjayKhatiChhetri) under Where to find me section.

 ## Acknowledgments